Hits: 103

 When she painted she was happy, the pleasure of completing a masterpiece to her gave a natural high, she’d been fortunate to have inherited the house and a small fortune from her parents, which had sustained her and her driving passion throughout her life.
 Her only; she still believed; surviving close family, was her brother, who’d vanished without trace over forty years ago; with never a word, sighting or sign of him.
 She still missed her brother, his genius had enhanced her talents beyond reckoning, for which she remained daily grateful.

 The talent to paint, draw and create had always been with her, in her youth her parents encouraged her passion, and were proud of her abilities and skills, she was dearly loved.
-Her brother’s talents out shone even hers, he wasn’t a painter, but still an artist of sorts, his talent was unique and caused their parents no end of difficulties, he saw reality without filter or obstruction; he helped his older sister, using his perception of raw reality to expand her natural abilities, and that legacy continued to that very day.
+Her brother’s talents out shone even hers, he wasn’t a painter, but still an artist of sorts, his talent was unique and caused their parents no end of difficulties, simply because he saw reality without filter or obstruction; he helped his older sister, using his perception of raw reality to expand her natural abilities, and that legacy continued to that very day.

 In her passions she was pure, uncompromising and steadfast, and this preoccupied her every waking moment.

-It happened that, on this day, as she was sitting contently by her fire, she heard the sound of a letter arriving through the front door, a letter that would, but she did not know it, change her life.
+As she examining her mail by here front door, she found a letter that would, but she did not know it, change her life.
 She never received actual letters, just the usual bills or circulars, but this was an actual letter.

 She looked at the letter with interest as she held it in her hand by the letter box.